JasonLocklin/Dissertation/SA/Discussion.md

 to work with neglect patients.
-The design of the stimuli used here was either insufficient in saliency, or involved too large a leftward eccentricity to effectively elicit a leftward saccade to aquire the second target.
+The design of the stimuli used here was either insufficient in saliency, or involved too large a leftward eccentricity to effectively elicit a leftward saccade to acquire the second target.
 Further research attempting saccadic adaptation may require either a new experimental configuration, or locating a patient who is only showing weak signs of neglect.
 These potential constraints on saccadic adaptation highlight the